Frequently Asked Questions

 No. Available funding does not permit the Department to award ASLRP funding to all eligible attorneys.
 Each year, the Department selects new recipients for participating in the ASLRP, subject to availability of funds.

-3. How do I use the component-specific qualifications listed in Appendix A?
+3. How do I use the component-specific factors listed in Appendix A?

-4. I am an Assistant US Attorney.
-Which “component-specific qualifications” apply to me?
+5. I am an Assistant US Attorney.
+Which “component-specific factors” apply to me?

-AUSAs may only use qualifications designated as applicable for U.S. Attorney’s Offices.
-These are consolidated at the end of the listings posted in Appendix A. Please note that qualifications listed in Appendix A as belonging to the “Civil Division” or the “Criminal Division” refer to positions in the Main Justice litigating components, not part of a USAO and are not applicable to AUSAs.
+AUSAs may only use factors designated as applicable for U.S. Attorney’s Offices.
+These are consolidated at the end of the listings posted in Appendix A. Please note that factors listed in Appendix A as belonging to the “Civil Division” or the “Criminal Division” refer to positions in the Main Justice litigating components, not part of a USAO and are not applicable to AUSAs.

 Yes, but you can only request consideration for loans that remain outstanding and may not receive dual compensation for the same loan amount.
 For example, if you have existing student loans totaling $50,000, and your law school repays $10,000 on your behalf, you should advise the Department that you have only $40,000 of student loan debt.
 Also, it is your responsibility to prioritize the loans that you want repaid on your behalf to ensure that payments issued by the Department and your law school do not exceed the amount of existing debt.
 If you received loan repayments from another Federal agency, you must disclose the amount to the Department.